TouchTunes/mobile-qa-tech-assignment/README.md

 1. The APK file of application under test is here: https://apkpure.com/touchtunes/com.touchtunes.android

+2. The instructions on how to setup Appium can be found here: https://www.swtestacademy.com/how-to-install-appium-on-mac/

-2. When users first opens the application, there is an onboarding flow that they can do.
+3. When users first opens the application, there is an onboarding flow that they can do.
 You can either test the flow or simply skip it.

 ![Skip onboarding](assets/skip_onboarding.png)

-3. You can use any jukebox that you want.
+4. You can use any jukebox that you want.
 If location is important for your test, please provide GPS coordinates

 ![Coordinates](assets/coordinates.png)